 Because I do get it.
 Of course I do – I’ve done it; I’m doing it.

 But I quietly noted the contradiction in her words.
-And since it’s the only thing I can do in support of any naive innocent women, I felt compelled to write this post.
+And since it’s the only thing I can do in support of any blissfully naive and innocent women, I felt compelled to write this post.

 Redressing the Balance, Because You Shouldn’t Be Pregnant and Scared

-So, pregnant and terrified ladies, amidst all the unhelpful prattle, here is what you actually need to be reminded of and look forward to at this vulnerable time:
+So, pregnant and terrified ladies, just how hard is being a mum?
+Amidst all the unhelpful prattle, here is what you actually need to be reminded of and look forward to at this vulnerable time:

 - That baby smell.
 It’s like nothing else.
 Even their mustard poos smell divine;